Shahir-47/Weather-Whiz/README.md

 - **Mapbox API**: The Mapbox API is used to display autocomplete suggestions for the search bar.
 The API is available at [https://www.mapbox.com/](https://www.mapbox.com/)

-- **OpenWeather API**: The Weather API is used to get weather data for different locations.
+- **Weather API**: The Weather API is used to get weather data for different locations.
 The API is available at [https://www.weatherapi.com/](https://www.weatherapi.com/)

 ## License